Fiji changes a young adult’s perspective on life at Kids Sea Camp

 Some kids would show up in torn up shirts and shorts with all kinds of stains that looked to be weeks or months old.
 After a couple of days, we started to know the staff and villagers better.
 Every day we would walk to their villages and they would smile cheek to cheek and welcome us with the traditional greeting of “Bula”.

-It was the 4th day when we entered the Ravi Ravi village on the island.
-The poverty hit me hard.
+It was the 4th day when we entered the Ravi Ravi village in Fiji.
+Fijian poverty hit me very hard.
 I saw families with four or more children and adults living in huts and tiny shacks.
 To this day that picture has never left my mind.
 Instead of being sad, I saw the villagers happy as can be doing their hard daily work.
 I couldn’t even imagine living like that.
 Seeing them living with almost nothing and being as happy as they were made me realize how my everyday problems are not even close to being big.

 The next day we visited a school and that left the most lasting impression.
 Many of us brought donations as well as school supplies for the students.
 As we walked past the village and into the jungle, the trees became bigger and the path became more rugged and untamed.
 Finally, as we hiked up the last hill, the school came into view.
 Kids were playing on what was supposed to be their playground.
 The dirt playground consisted of a basketball hoop made out of a wooden bucket and tree leaves, attached to a big tree branch, and two swings made out of cardboard, also hanging from a tree.